crimsonhaven-to/crimson-extension/README.md

 ## What it does (and deliberately does *not*)

-It does exactly two things, both at the network layer:
+It does three things at the network layer (the first two are the core; the third is a last-resort capability for hosters static scraping can't crack):

 1. **`fetch` RPC** — a privileged cross-origin fetch the page can call.
 The extension performs the request from its service worker (which has host access,